conorcook7/StringService/README.md

 # String Service

-This is application is an implementation of a REST server using Spring Boot that implements an interface with the requirement to take in a collection of strings and return that same collection after being sorted alphanumerically (Naturally sorted).
+This is an implementation of a REST server using Spring Boot that implements an interface with the requirement to take in a collection of strings and return that same collection after being sorted alphanumerically (Naturally sorted).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### My System